-After claiming double cross-country gold in the men’s cross-country middle and long distance visually impaired races at the 2017 World Championships in Finsterau, Germany, he has good chances of reaching the Paralympic podium once again on South Korean soil.
+One year before, McKeever had claimed double cross-country gold in the men’s middle and long distance vision impaired at the World Championships in Finsterau, Germany.
+He has so far won 16 world titles.

 His older brother Robin, who competed in cross-country skiing at the Nagano 1998 Olympic Winter Games, has also served as Brian’s guide for several years and has coached the Para Nordic skiing team on the international scene.

 At age 19, McKeever was diagnosed with Stargardt disease (a macular degeneration or loss of central vision – fine detail and colour), which had also afflicted his father.

 Sport specific information

 In late 2015 he suffered an injury while training in Finland. (cccski.com, 19 Nov 2015)

 His performances during the 2010/11 season were affected by a sinus and chest infection. (vancouversun.com, 15 Mar 2011)

 In March 2009 he broke his left humerus [upper arm] after crashing during the Canadian championships. (paralympic.ca, 05 Feb 2014)